27 Proofreading Tips That Will Improve Your Resume

-Now that your resume is perfectly polished, upload it to Indeed Resume.
+Now that your resume is ready for employers, upload it to Indeed Resume.
 You’ll be able to easily apply to jobs using any device.
 And be sure to configure your settings to “public” so employers can contact you about jobs that match your interests and skills.

 - How To Get a Salesforce Admin Certification in 5 Steps

 - 12 Legit Work-From-home Jobs That Don't Require a Computer

 - How To Get a Painter's License (State Requirements)